Support for Avoidant Restrictive Food Intake Disorder (ARFID)

 Extensive information and support is also available for patients and carers from: www.peacepathway.org/ This includes information on supporting and creating helpful meal environments

-This picky and selective eating affirmations resource – AutisticMeltdowns – can also be helpful.
+This selective eating affirmations resource – AutisticMeltdowns – can also be helpful.
 This is particularly true for those individuals who do not have ARFID, but do have a limited and more selective intake.

 -